Advanced Trigger Point Therapy By Clinical Physiotherapists

 Dr. Janet Travell first described Trigger Points in 1942.
 She described it as a sensitive area located at a particular point on muscles or fascia.
-However, she went and further related that these delicate tissues should not be considered a trigger point if the pain or irritability often due to trauma, swelling, tumors or infections.
+However, she further related that these delicate tissues should not be considered trigger-points if the pain or irritability is often due to trauma, swelling, tumors, or infections.
 Furthermore, she on the record to have stated that the finding of a trigger point couldn’t be objectively measured or explained with neurological examinations.
 Therefore, a neurological exam to find trigger points may be wasteful.

+Nerve compression is the leading reason for trigger point development.
 We have already established this much.
 Muscles without nerves are dumb.
-What we mean is a muscle need neuronal innervation for function and stability.
-Obstructions or interruptions in neuronal connection lead to a deep muscular response.
-Prolonged and continued interference with a muscles neural connection leads to tissue damage and these mildly damaged tissues are those described as trigger points.
+What we mean is a muscle that needs neuronal innervation for function and stability.
+Obstructions or interruptions in neuronal connections lead to a deep muscular response.
+Prolonged and continued interference with a muscle’s neural connection leads to tissue damage, and these mildly damaged tissues are those described as trigger points.

-Therefore, to get rid of these aberrant tissues (trigger points), one must first correct and stabilize the neuronal connection to a given muscle.
-So, one must initiate direct muscular therapy when the neuronal connection is free of irritation or simultaneously to treatments rendered for the nerve.
-Otherwise, you risk of having the same condition over and over again without fail.
+Therefore, to eliminate these aberrant tissues (trigger points), one must first correct and stabilize the neuronal connection to a given muscle.
+One must initiate direct muscular therapy when the neuronal link is free of irritation or simultaneously to the nerve’s treatments.
+Otherwise, you risk having the same condition over and over again without fail.

-The chiropractors and physiotherapists of Chiropractic Specialty Centers practice a research-based method of the spine and joint care.
-We are not the simple go about technicians blindly treating patients.
-Our goals with each therapy session are to correct the cause.
-And when it comes to a trigger point, we adjust both the neuronal impingements as well as the muscular or fibrous component of the so-called trigger point.
+The chiropractors and physiotherapists of Chiropractic Specialty Centers® practice a research-based method of spine and joint care.
+We are not the simple go-about technicians blindly treating patients.
+Our goals for each therapy session are to correct the cause.
+And when it comes to a trigger point, we adjust both the neuronal impingements and the muscular or fibrous component of the so-called trigger point.
 In short, we treat you better.
-So, visit one of our centers and get evaluated by an actual clinical team that bases their treatment of facts and research.
+So, visit one of our centers and get evaluated by an actual clinical team that bases their treatment on facts and research.

-Trigger Points Therapy for Neck Pain and Back Pain
+Trigger Point Treatment For Neck Pain & Back Pain

 The result is a neuromuscular cycle that leads to a trigger point formation.
 Trigger point therapy is a particular form of deep massage applied by our chiropractors or one of our therapists to remove the adverse effect of a neuro-muscular cycle and allowing for quicker healing.